 Film Review – The Bye Bye Man (2017)

-The first horror movie of the year is here and boy is it s doozy for all the wrong reasons, The Bye Bye Man!
+The first horror movie of the year is here and it’s a doozy for all the wrong reasons: The Bye Bye Man!
 The following review will be spoiler free so that you can go see the movie for yourself (although you probably shouldn’t).
 Make sure to comment at the bottom of the page with your own thoughts!

-The film follows Elliot, Sasha, and John as they all move into a new house together off the campus of their college.
-Everything seems fine until they find a piece of furniture in the house that is connected to The Bye Bye Man who gains power over people the more they say his name or think about him.
-As the idea of The Bye Bye Man seeps into the minds of our three leads, we begin to see the wrath of our villain.
+We follow Elliot (Smith), Sasha (Jones), and John (Laviscount) as they all move into a new house together off the campus of their college.
+Everything seems fine until they find a piece of furniture in the house that is connected to the Bye Bye Man who gains power over people the more they say his name or think about him.
+As the idea of the Bye Bye Man seeps into the minds of our three leads, we begin to see the wrath of our villain.

 What I Liked

 I will give this movie credit for having a tense, and even creepy, opening scene.
 No spoilers obviously, but the cold open set the film in motion very well as we begin by seeing a man attempting to rid the world of the idea of the Bye Bye Man.
 This was the one moment in the film that focused on dread and terror in a character.

 Lol jk, the entire scene is overexposed and shot like a comedy skit.
 In actuality, nothing in this movie is worth watching unless viewed in an ironic manner.